Psyyke/A.C.A.S/docs/usage.md

 #### ⚙️ Contested Squares

 The <a target="_about" href="app?shl=renderSquareContested">Contested Squares</a> setting displays contested squares with the color orange.
-Fire emojis 🔥 indicate **contested squares**.
+For clarity, fire emojis 🔥 indicate **contested squares** too.
+If two fire emojis are stacked it means there are 4 or 5 pieces attacking that square.
+3 fire emojis stacked mean there are 6 or 7 pieces attacking that square, 4 fire emojis mean that 8 or 9 pieces are attacking it, and so fourth.

 The fire emoji can have text, for example, 🔥 with -2 text means that the square is defended by 2 less pieces than the enemy attacks it with (e.g. you have 1 piece defending the square, the enemy has 3 pieces attacking it, so 1 - 3 = -2). +2 means that you have 2 more pieces attacking the specific square than the enemy does (e.g. you attack a square with 4 pieces and the enemy defends it with only 2, so 4 - 2 = 2).

 #### ⚙️ Own Piece Capture